 REPRESENTATIVE RESULTS:

 Figure 1 shows representative images taken during the entire reproductive tract isolation procedure that is described in this protocol.
 To avoid contaminating the buffer with fur, which would decrease video quality, we moistened the mouse body with 70% ethanol.
 The major benchmark for the dissection section of the protocol is to find the urinary bladder.
-The uterus and vagina will be located the urinary bladder.
+The uterus and vagina will be located inferior to the urinary bladder.

 To test the protocol, we treated the entire reproductive tract with epinephrine.
 Epinephrine is well-known to cause uterine smooth muscle relaxation.
 This hormone is endogenously produced in the adrenal medulla and serves as a stress hormone in mammals.
 We used 1 µM epinephrine in our experiments.
 This is a saturating concentration known to cause maximal response12.
-A series of four experiments were performed similar results in each trial.
+A series of four experiments were performed, with similar results being observed in each trial.
 Figure 2 shows representative images of one such experiment.
 We also assessed the effect of 10 µM epinephrine on the entire reproductive tract preparation.
-However, in this case, the effect was so strong that we could not achieve a successful washout, and spontaneous motility did not recover.
+However, in this case, the effect was so strong that we could not achieve a successful washout and spontaneous motility did not recover.

-To quantify the reproductive tract, we designed an algorithm allowing us to assess the average Euclidean distance between two selected points on the mouse reproductive tract.
+To quantify the spontaneous motility of the reproductive tract, we designed an algorithm allowing us to assess the average rate of change in the Euclidean distance between two selected points on the mouse reproductive tract.
 The point positions are tracked using the motion tracking module of MATLAB software.
 The corresponding script for MATLAB, which we used to calculate the Euclidean distances, is provided in the supplemental information online.
 The position of points is critical for a successful motion tracking procedure.
 Careful consideration should be taken concerning the quality of the videos because the light reflections from the Petri dish’s wall may distract the motion tracker, and it may stop tracking the horn movement while re-assigning the point to one of the light reflections.
 We opted to place one of the points in the middle of a horn to ensure that it was far enough from the Petri dish wall reflections.
 The second point was usually selected on the vagina since it did not exhibit spontaneous motility.
 Figure 3 provides a sample of data analysis, and Supplemental figure 1 shows the representative images acquired during motion tracking.

 FIGURE LEGENDS: